jskonhovd/jskonhovd-pelican/funprogFinshed.rst

 :author: Jeffrey Skonhovd
 :excerpt: Functional Programming

 I just submitted my final programming assignment for the Functional Programming Principles in Scala class!!!!
 Now, I was pretty lazy with the final assignment.
 No pun intend, The last assignment covered streams and lazy evaluation. :) But, I am excited that I have officially completed my first MOOCs.
 This MOOC has been difficult.
-If you have never taking a serious course and worked a 40+ hour week, you should know that my weekends have been completely taken over by the course.
+If you have never taken a serious course and worked a 40+ hour week, you should know that my weekends have been completely taken over by the course.
 But I am happy I completed this course, I feel like I am on the right track to become functionally literate.

 I am taking a break from MOOCs for a while.
 It depends on what courses are open in the fall.
 MOOCs are great.
 I have taken two since the start of this year.
 But, I am also kinda worn out.
 So a little break will be all right for now.
 I will be taking more MOOCs in the future.